Campus Renewal Program

 Student Commons

-Comfy lounge seating and adjustable height tables provide space for long-haul study sessions.
-Large group tables offer space to sprawl, study with friends, or work on group projects.
+Comfy lounge seating and adjustable tables provide space for long-haul study sessions.
+Large group tables allow students to spread out, study with friends, and work on group projects.

 Trees for Tomorrow

 The best time to plant a tree was yesterday!
-Nearly 1000 trees were planted on campus as part of King's Trees for Tomorrow project, an initiative that will brings environmental, wellness, and aesthetic benefits to campus while establishing the university as separate and distinct from its industrial surroundings.
+Nearly 1,000 trees were planted on campus as part of King's Trees for Tomorrow project, an initiative that brings environmental, wellness, and aesthetic benefits to campus.

-Designed by Motiv Architects, this consolidated one-stop-shop for student support services incorporates earth tones, natural materials, and organic design elements to create a warm, pleasing ambiance.
+Designed by Motiv Architects, this consolidated one-stop-shop for student support services incorporates earth tones, natural materials, and organic design elements to create a warm, pleasing atmosphere.